SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/billing/billing.md

 ## Set up a Pass-through Billing container type
-For Pass-through Billing container types, developer admin doesn't have to set up billing in the developer tenant.
+For Pass-through Billing container types, the developer admin doesn't have to set up billing in the developer tenant.
 SharePoint Embedded Admin can create container type using `New-SPOContainerType` cmdlet with  `isPassThroughBilling` specified.

 ```powershell
 New-SPOContainerType -ContainerTypeName <ContainerTypeName>